Whaling in Australia: The abolition of whaling in Australia

-In 1978 the Federal Government appointed Sir Sydney Frost, a former chief justice of Papua New Guinea, to conduct an inquiry into whales and whaling.
+In 1978 the federal government appointed Sir Sydney Frost, a former chief justice of Papua New Guinea, to conduct an inquiry into whales and whaling.
 This followed a direct pro-whale action campaign in Albany, Western Australia, and a national community campaign by groups including Project Jonah, Friends of the Earth and the Whale and Dolphin Coalition.

 Greenpeace co-founder Canadian Bob Hunter came to Albany in August 1977 to take charge of a direct action campaign against the three whale chaser ships operating from Albany.
 Zodiacs were taken 30 miles out to sea to place people between harpoons and the whales.
 This was the first Greenpeace campaign in Australia.
 Key members of the Whale and Dolphin Coalition, including Jonny Lewis and Richard Jones, then formed Greenpeace Australia.

 On 31 July 1978, the first day of the Frost inquiry public hearings, the Cheynes Beach Whaling Company announced its intention to close operations at the end of that whaling season.
 Cheynes Beach had operated from Frenchman Bay near Albany, Western Australia, since 1952.
 The last whale, a sperm whale, was harpooned on 20 November 1978.

-Sir Sydney's report, Whales and Whaling: Report of the Independent Inquiry, recommended banning whaling in Australia, and in April 1979 the Fraser government endorsed it.
+Frost's report, Whales and Whaling: Report of the Independent Inquiry, recommended banning whaling in Australia, and in April 1979 the Fraser government endorsed it.
+In June 1979, environment minister James Webster announced that responsibility for whaling would be moved from the Department of Primary Industry to the Department of Science and the Environment.
+The following month Webster announced that the government would seek to end illegal "pirate" whaling and was "firmly committed to a policy of vigorous and active protection of whales".
+In the same year Australia and Seychelles successfully lobbied the International Whaling Commission (IWC) to introduce the Indian Ocean Whale Sanctuary.

 Australia is now a global anti-whaling advocate and has taken a strong stance against Japan's whaling program in the Antarctic Ocean.
 The State Library of New South Wales holds an extensive collection of material related to whaling in its collection including art works, photographs, whalers diaries, whale bone and scrimshaw.

 The return of southern right whales to the Derwent River and other parts of Australia in recent decades is a sign that they are slowly recovering from their earlier exploitation to near extinction.

 Anecdotal evidence suggests that whale populations, especially humpbacks, have been steadily increasing since the end of whaling in Australian waters.
-The current state of the sperm whale population off Western Australia is unknown.
-Whale watching is an increasingly popular activity.
+The sperm whale population off Western Australia shows little sign of recovery.
+Whale watching is an increasingly popular activity in the region.